Lavanya-CodeFreak/spring-ai-gemini-integration-main/README.md

 # Author

-Developed using Spring Boot and Spring AI with Google Gemini integration.
+Built using Spring Boot, Spring AI, and Google Gemini.